isniz/isniz/checklist.md

 ## 2. Writing a checklist

 Now we have to come up with a few checks for every branch of a mind map tree.
 This checks all should find system capable of performing tasks it was designed for
 (positive check) and adequately respond to user's possible wrong actions at the same time (negative check).
-There are also
+The checks are also have smoke, critical path, or extended type, and I register that.

+Let's start with control panel.